hananshafi/autotraining-tensorflow-api/Readme.txt

          - train_dir: folder for storing training progress/ checkpoints
          - checkpoint_dir: same as training dir
          - saved_model: path for inference graph

+Once done with all these steps, run the train.py script.
+It automatically trains and saves the model inference graph.